djian01/nt_gui/README.md

 ## License

-This project is licensed under the **Apache License 2.0 with the Commons Clause**, restricting commercial use without written permission from the author.
+This project is licensed under a **Personal-Use License**:

+- Free for individuals for personal, educational, or hobby use.
+- Organizational or commercial use (including businesses, institutions, and government) requires a **commercial license**.

+To obtain a commercial license, please contact:
+[dennis.jian@packetstreams.net]

 See the [LICENSE](LICENSE) file for full terms and conditions.